Firearms Safety

 About 85% of firearm attempts are fatal.* Due to the lethality of firearms, safely and securely storing firearms is extremely important - especially when you or a loved one is in crisis.
 Putting time and distance between the impulse and the action can save lives.
 One study asked people seen in the hospital following a suicide attempt when they had first started thinking about making that attempt; 48% said they had first started thinking about it within 10 minutes of attempting.* Research has shown that if an individual is in a suicidal crisis and do not have access to a lethal method - such as an unlocked and loaded firearm - they simply will not find an alternative method, or they will find a less lethal method.
 More than 90% of first-time attempt survivors do not go on to make a second attempt.*

-Safe and responsible firearm ownership can save lives.
+Safe, secure and responsible firearm ownership can save lives.

 In Illinois, the rate of firearm deaths increased 68% from 2013 to 2022, compared to a 36% increase nation wide.* In 2024, 35% of McHenry County’s suicide deaths were by firearm.
 Firearms are the leading cause of death for adolescents ages 15-19 and young adults 20-24 in the United States, surpassing motor vehicle collisions.
 Only 1% of firearm injuries are due mass shootings.*

-Firearm Safe Storage
+Firearm Secure Storage

 Cable Lock (Price ranges $0 - $50)

 Cable locks runs through action of single weapon preventing discharge.
-This prevents use by small children, children, unauthorized users, and theft while still enabling fast access when appropriate.
+This prevents use by small children, unauthorized users, and theft while still enabling fast access when appropriate.
 Request a free cable gun lock from NAMI of McHenry County here.

 Trigger Lock (Price ranges $10 - $75)